I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbrequestgettarget.md

 ## -remarks
 <p>The returned SPBTARGET handle is guaranteed to remain valid until the corresponding I/O request is completed.</p>

-<p>The returned SPBTARGET handle is guaranteed to remain valid until the corresponding I/O request is completed.</p>

 ## -requirements
 <table>
 <tr>